electron/rfcs/text/0017-shared-texture.md

 ### sharedTexture

 A new `sharedTexture` module will be added, available in both the sandboxed renderer process and the main process.
 This module provides the primary interface for importing external shared texture handles.
-The module handles lifetime management automatically, while still provides subtle API for advanced users.
+The module handles lifetime management automatically, while still provide subtle API for advanced users.

 #### Methods